Content Warning: Mass extinction, humanitarian crisis

 The Cataclysm.
 A disaster so great it defies description.
 An extinction event caused by the collapsing Shadow Realm.
 A searing inferno from millions of explosions, appearing everywhere in Dunia at once, leaving the world scarred and burned.
 The Cataclysm occured in mid summer of 2640.
 A year we now have come to call

 A blinding pain shot through Rudek's head.
 His interface spiked, the security measures instantly kicked in and disconnected him from both The Web and his terminal.
 His vision cleared and he saw the lights of the office flicker for an instant before falling dark.
 His terminal threw sparks on the floor and smoke billowed from the chassis.
-Rudek yelped and threw himself off of the chair, turning to tell his collegues to come look, only to notice they had the same experience.
+Rudek yelped and threw himself off of the chair, turning to tell his collegues to come look, only to notice they'd had the same experience.
 Some of them hung lifeless in their chairs.
 The room was hazy with smoke.

 "What just happened?
 Someone call security!"
 His voice was unsteady and he rubbed his blistering temples.

 His collegues, those who were still conscious, all stared out the window behind him, their faces frozen in awe and disbelief, lit by an unnaturally bright light.
 Rudek turned to look.
 All he could see was a blinding light.
 Something akin to a gigantic fireball rising over the city.
 His mind had trouble processing what he saw.

 The windows shattered and shards of glass embedded themselves in everything in their path.
 Rudek screamed in pain, his voice joining the choir of agony from his collegues.

 "What is going on!?" he screamed and threw himself behind a cupboard.
 He could barely hear his own voice over the roar of the wind.
 The pain was unbearable.
 He stared at his white, collared shirt growing redder with blood.

 But he never got an answer, and his pain would be the least of his problems.
 In a flash, the room was on fire.
-They were on fire.
+The air he breathed was on fire.
 He was on fire.
-The air he breathed was on fire.

 The End of Everything